Dead Combo: History

 In April 2012, Dead Combo were featured in the Lisbon episode of Anthony Bourdain's No Reservations.
 Their music was the soundtrack for the whole episode.
-Subsequently, three of their albums reached the top 10 on the north-American iTunes charts for several weeks.
+Subsequently, three of their albums reached the top ten on the North-American iTunes charts.
 Afterwards, they played in the premiere party for David Cronenberg's film Cosmopolis, at the Cannes Film Festival, in 2012.

-In 2014, they released the album A Bunch of Meninos, which became number-one in the Portuguese record chart.
+In 2014, they released the album A Bunch of Meninos, which reached number one in the Portuguese record chart.
 In 2016, they released Dead Combo e as Cordas da Má Fama, in which they re-recorded previous songs with a strings trio consisting of Pedro Tony Gomes, Bruno Silva and Denys Stetsenko.

-In 2017 they embarked on a world tour, which included shows in Spain, Cape Verde, the Cappadox Festival in Turkey and a concert in New York, at the Summer Stage Festival held at Central Park, in which they invited Marc Ribot to play.
+In 2017, they embarked on a world tour, which included shows in Spain, Cape Verde, the Cappadox Festival in Turkey, and a concert in New York at the Summer Stage Festival held at Central Park, in which they invited Marc Ribot to play.
 In 2018, they released the album Odeon Hotel, produced by Alain Johannes and featuring vocals by Mark Lanegan.
 Lanegan joined the band on stage, during their Odeon Hotel tour, in the concerts at the Paredes de Coura festival, Coliseu do Recreios in Lisbon and Centro Cultural Vila Flor in Guimarães.

 On 1 October 2019, Dead Combo announced they would disband after their next tour.
 The tour, named "Fim" (End), was initially scheduled to run from December 2019 to March 2020, but some of the final shows were postponed because of the COVID-19 pandemic and Pedro Gonçalves' health problems.
 The shows were rescheduled to the end of 2021 but were cancelled on 2 November 2021 because of Gonçalves' health deterioration.
 Gonçalves died of cancer on 4 December 2021, thus marking the end of Dead Combo.

 Media appearances

 Film

-The songs “Rumbero” and “Lisboa Mulata” were included in the motion picture Focus (2015) by Glenn Ficarra.
+The songs "Rumbero" and "Lisboa Mulata" were included in the film, Focus (2015) by Glenn Ficarra.